Congress has finally weighed in on online privacy.

 That rule applies to individual publishers, as well as third parties like networks and ad-serving companies.
 However, the bill draws the line at sharing data without permission with what it calls “unaffiliated parties.”
 Says the draft: “An individual has a reasonable expectation that a company will not share that person’s information with unrelated third parties.”

 Those “unaffiliated parties” must receive consumers’ permission to acquire their data.
 It is unclear at this point whether that included data exchange companies like BlueKai and eXelate.
 “There is a lot of nebulous and undefined territory there,” said Will Margiloff, co-CEO of Innovation Interactive.

-Yet Mike Zaneis vp, public policy at the Interactive Advertising Bureau, was concerned that the bill lumped together users personal identification information—such as names, addresses and phone numbers—with non-personal identifiers such as Internet Protocol or cookies.
-His fear is that if this bill were passed as is, users may ultimately be required to opt in to receive any form of targeted advertising that employs cookies or IP addresses—which could significantly hurt Web publishers.
+Yet Mike Zaneis, vp, public policy at the Interactive Advertising Bureau, was concerned that the bill lumped together users’ personal identification information — such as names, addresses and phone numbers — with non-personal identifiers, such as IP addresses or cookies.
+His fear is that if this bill were passed as is, users might ultimately be required to opt-in to receive any form of targeted advertising that employs cookies or IP addresses-which could significantly hurt Web publishers.

 “That’s fundamentally different from the [Federal Trade Commission]’s approach,” he said.
 The IAB has been working closely with the FTC over the past year or so to develop a set of privacy guidelines for the industry.
 “I’m worried about unintended consequence that could come from using overly broad definitions.”